SudoAzek/SOEN-6461/README.md

 **[Azamat Ochilov](#azamat-ochilov)**<br>
 **[Kevin Ashishkumar Pandya](#kevin-ashishkumar-pandya)**<br>

-# Roles and Responsibilities:
+# Deliverable 1Roles and Responsibilities:
-Deliverable 1

 ## A K M Saifun Nabi

 1. Worked on :
   - Project Management
   - Business analysis of the TVM selected and prepare the description

-2. Contributed in :
+2. Contributed in:
    - UML Acitivty diagram
    - Interview Questions
    - Conduct interview with a representative iGo user
    - Sequence Diagram
    - Review the UML diagrams
    - CRC card model
    - Static and Dynamic testing of the iGo implementation
    - Present slide for the final demonstration

 3. Worked in collboration with other team members for conducting interviews.